ChorHuatTan/CourseProject/CodeBook.md

-This file describes the variables in the tidyDf dataset.
+This file describes the variables in the tidy.txt dataset.

+run_analysis.R script will create the tidy.txt dataset.

+The following datasets are required to generate the tidy.txt;
+1.  features.txt
+2.  activity_labels.txt
+3. X_train.txt
+4.  y_train.txt
+5.  subject_train.txt
+6. X_test.txt
+7.  y_test.txt
+8.  subject_test.txt

 The tidy.txt dataset contains the average of measurements of the mean and std sorted by activity of each volunteer.
 The means and stds were extracted from the original files.